rachxh/Summer-Project-2022/README.md

 # Summer project 2022

-Simple Symfony and React app for plant care.
+App for plant lovers developed with React JS and Symfony.

 ## Features